Optimistic Navigation: Boost Perceived Performance

 Solution: Client-side prediction

 To address the problem of sluggish navigation, we can borrow techniques from other fields, like gaming.
-Client-side prediction is a technique used in game dev; it enhances gameplay by letting the client respond instantly to inputs, reducing the feel of lag.
-While it introduces temporary desync between client and server, the delay is managed with smoothing techniques to keep the game playable and fair, balancing responsiveness with accuracy (used in Duke Nukem 3D).
-You can apply this idea to web navigation and achieve a lag-free navigation experience for every user.
+Client-side prediction is a technique that enhances gameplay by letting the client respond instantly to inputs, reducing the feel of lag.
+While it causes a temporary desync between client and server, smoothing techniques mitigate the delay, balancing responsiveness and accuracy (first time used in Duke Nukem 3D).

 Use it only if you are at least 97% sure that prediction will succeed and the server won't return an error.
 Don't use it with sensitive or rapidly changing data.
 When implementing optimistic UI updates, adhere to these guidelines: